flhofer/dell_TB16_firmware/README.md

 The tool will not flash if the bin is older than or equal to the installed one and exits (unless run with `/f`).
 If there is more than one bin file in the directory, it will take the first one using ASCII order, e.g., numbers before letters.

-Assumed firmware version scheme by ASMedia, `YYMMDD_VV_NN_FF.bin` where
+Assumed firmware version scheme by ASMedia, `YYMMDD_VV.VV_FF.bin` where
-* YYear, MMonth, and DDay of the firmware release
+* `YYMMDD` date of the firmware release
-* VV Major of the release
-* NN minor of the release
+* `VV.VV` release version
-* FF feature request or bugfix version
+* `FF` feature request or bugfix version

 It is still unclear how newer releases have smaller firmware versions, but this could be due to a customer's later feature request on an existing version.
+Thus, `140124_10.10_04` is possibly older than `131025_10.11_AB`.

 > [!NOTE]
 > The Dell firmware updater checks only the last digits of the firmware version and may thus think the firmware is older.
 However, `asm.exe` is invoked and does not update.